Meerownymous/ZiZZi/readme.md

 }

 //C#
-var brix =
+var blox =
-    new BxBlock(
+    new ZiBlock(
         "root", //name must be specified.
-	    new BxProp("branch", "My Branch")
+	    new ZiProp("branch", "My Branch")
     );
 ```

 Obviously, the name "root" is lost when printing to Json.
-But Brix enforces that you specify it, because it is needed for Xml.
+But ZiZZi encourages that you specify it, because it is needed for Xml.

 ### Simple Arrays

-The same is the case for arrays:
+The same is the case for lists:

 ```
 //Xml